Presenting Your Work

 - Must be a current MSU student.

-- Submit a copy of your poster in PDF or PPT format with the appropriate poster size of 40x32.
+- Submit a copy of your poster in PDF or PPT format with the appropriate poster size of 40x32 inches.
 Posters outside of these dimensions will not be accepted due to the size of the wall casings in the neighborhoods.

 - Send a head shot style photo of yourself so we may add it to your profile.